Letter send to Prosecutor’s Office on Dharun Ravi (NOTE: They acknowledged that this was given to prosecutor).

 Thanks again for your support.
 If it is OK with you, I would like to release this letter to media.

-Satya Dosapati is an activist based in the US working on causes for both in India and US.
-He played a critical role in the introduction of paper trail for India’s Electronic Voting Machines called VVPAT.
-He and another activist organized an All American Rally for Trump bringing in various ethnic communities together in support of Trump Presidential Election.
+Satya Dosapati is an activist based in the US working on causes for both India and US.
+He played an instrumental role in the introduction of paper trail for India’s Electronic Voting Machines called VVPAT that put Indian democracy on a strong foothold by bringing in top international experts and demonstrating the vulnerabilities in Indian EVMs working with local organizations and CEC Qureshi.
+He organized an All American Rally for Trump bringing in various ethnic communities together in support of Trump Presidential Election that was acknowledged by Republican party and then candidate Trump.
+The event was covered by most of the national media in Pennsylvania.
 He is well known for challenging 100 and 30 million dollar lawsuits from Sonia Gandhi proxies in the US when he coordinated a UN protest against Sonia Gandhi representing Mahatma Gandhi values at UN and taking a full page Ad in New York Times exposing her.
 He has several successes in an activist movement from forcing Andhra Pradesh CM YSR in 2007 in banning conversions inside Hindu temples, bringing attention to the plight of backward caste minor girls in West Bengal being kidnapped and thrown into sexual slavery through love jihad.
-His presentation on Plunder of India by Sonia UPA received nearly 2 lacs hits.
+He led a protest against University of Pennsylvania (Wharton economic forum) for dropping Narendra Modi from keynote speech because of allegations of some leftist professors and got a (private) apology from UPenn President .
+He initiated the first anti-corruption conference working with Ajit Doval and Dr. Swamy before Anna Hazare protest at New Delhi Vivekananda International foundation and brought in top international anti-corruption personnel from UN (UNODC) and Europe (Eurodad) and other institutions.
+His YouTube presentation on Plunder of India by Sonia UPA received nearly 2 lacs hits.
 He was also engaged in animal rights movements in the US for health, environment, and compassion.
-He received his bachelors from IIT Chennai and is pursuing a career in Telecom in the US.
+He received his bachelors from IIT Chennai with graduate degrees in US and is pursuing a career in Telecom in the US.
+He is a conservative and proud member of the US National Rifle Association (NRA).
 His Koo id is @SatyaDosapati and several of his articles were published in PGurus and OpIndia news portals.
+His blog is https://SatyaBlog.org.